 I recommend these 4 fabrics for protective slipcovers:

 - #12 weight Cotton Duck — densely woven with 2-plied yarns.
-Very durable.
+Durable.
 A little more grainy appearance than Army Duck.
-Resists moisture.

 - 14 oz Yarn Dyed Denim — heavy weight cotton denim with a two-tone color effect good at camouflaging pet hair and dirt.
 Wears and washes well like a good pair of blue jeans.

-- 12 oz Heavy Weight Cotton Canvas — workwear tough canvas (designed for coveralls, jackets) that can withstand heavy use.
+- 12 oz Thick Heavy Weight Cotton Canvas — workwear tough canvas factory seconds (designed for coveralls, jackets) that can withstand heavy use.
 Durable without being stiff.

 Are these cotton canvas and denim fabrics pet-proof?
 No, not 100% but they are tightly woven, durable and washable — key features that make a slipcover protective and long lasting.